 July 24th, 2014.
 From students to CEOs, TTFF works with amazing individuals around the world to alleviate hunger, create jobs and improve the environment.
 These individuals are our heroes; those admired for noble qualities and regarded as models for others.
-This certainly describes our partner, Zavier Gray!
+This certainly describes our hero, Zavier Gray!
 Through his role as Farm Manager at Orange River Research Station, and his personal dedication to improving our planet, Zavier spends endless hours ensuring TTFF trees receive the best care possible.
 He goes above and beyond the call of duty on a daily basis, and his dedication is an inspiration to us all.

 Zavier grew up in the parish of St. Mary, Jamaica.
 His father was a farmer and also worked as a driver for the Ministry of Agriculture.
 Zavier completed his studies at the Jamaican College of Agriculture, Science and Education.
 Today, he has a beautiful family of his own, including seven year-old daughter Zahra.